 And thank you, Mary, for such wonderful instructions.
 I have some scrap bead board somewhere, I’m sure…

 Be sure to visit Mary and her husband Dave over at Front Porch Ideas and More for lots of porch decorating and building ideas!
-Oh, and you can find lots more easy, diy gifts on my Handmade Gifts Pinterest board, too!
+Oh, and you can find lots more easy, DIY gifts here or on my Handmade Gifts Pinterest board, too!